gvwilson/sensibleadventures/cloudherd/new.md

 cloud turned obediently and began drifting toward the spiderweb gate that hung down over mouth of the gorge.
 As he moved away from the platform, Pillow rose to take his place.
-Two of Stale's other oldsters clambered aboard, too stiff or serious to jump.
+Two of Stale's other oldsters clambered aboard, too stiff or too serious to jump.

-"I'll take lead," Aft called.

-"Yes, I heard you the first time," Granna Fee muttered under her breath.
-She slowed Big Blue so that Pillow could pass.
-As she did so, Aft took the ox horn from his belt and blew three loud notes, low high low.

-Indy blew an answering note from her seat above the cloud pen gate.
-"Now comes the hard part," she told Sergeant Dorbu.
-He, the tiger, and the tiger's boy had come with her to see off the rescue party.
+"Bring her in closer," Indy called to Aft.
+"A little more... a little more...
+Good enough!
+Go ahead," she said to Sergeant Dorbu.
+He and the two soldiers who were going with him had watched Aft's jump wide-eyed.
+"Trust me, jumping is a lot easier than trying to pull yourself up his flank."

+"If you say so, honored," the sergeant replied dubiously.
+He reached up to pull his battle mask down over his face, caught himself at the last moment, took a deep breath, and jumped.

+*Poof!*  *Poof!*  *Poof!*  The three lowland soldiers his the cloud feet-first and immediately toppled over.

+"Mind yourself, he's a bit slippery," Aft said as the sergeant and his men struggled unsuccessfully to stand.
+"Probably best if you just sit.
+You'll spook him if you keep tumbling about like that."

+"Ready?"
+Granna Fee called from Big Blue's back.
+Without waiting for an answer, she turned the cloud toward the cloud pen's gate, muttering softly as she mind-spoke her orders.

-Instead of taking them with the others, she had led them up a steep flight of stairs cut into the rock to a smaller square platform, where she had seated herself on a sturdy little stool supported by a single post.
+Back on the platform, Indy seated herself on a sturdy little stool supported by a single post.
 As the clouds approached the gate, she put her feet on the pedals that stuck out of the post and began pumping.
 With a long squeak of protest, the spiderweb gate drew back so that the clouds could get by.
-"Saves us having to re-frib the curtain every time someone comes in or out," she puffed.
-"And it's half the time."
 She paused to wave Pillow and Big Blue's riders as they drifted out of the pen and turned upwind.

-"But twice the work, I'm guessing," Sergeant Dorbu said sympathetically.
-"Want me to wind it back?"

-"What?
-Oh, no, that's all right."
-Indy started pedalling again.
-"The exercise keeps me fit."

-"Mm," the sergeant said, eyeing her.
-When the tiger rumbled deep in his throat, Sergeant Dorbu put on his most innocent expression.
-The tiger's boy just rolled his eyes.

-Cloudherding is cold work, even in the summer.
-In the spring, in the mountains, when breath still fogs and the wind pokes its fingers through every loose seam and down every collar, it's beyond freezing.
-A hundred heartbeats after they left the cloud pen, Granna Fee had wrapped a fleece around herself and her granddaughter, leaving only their faces exposed.
+Cloudherding is cold work.
+In the spring, in the mountains, when breath still fogs at mid-day and the wind pokes its fingers through every loose seam and down every collar, it's beyond freezing.
+A hundred heartbeats after they left the cloud pen, Granna Fee had wrapped a fleece around herself and Noxy, leaving only their faces exposed.
 Rash and Sensy had done the same---as Sensy said, he might be a yak, but at least he was a *warm* yak.

 Only Grappa Gas seemed unaffected.
 "Saints and their inventions, but I miss this," he sighed.
 He'd brought a cushion to rest his wooden